When to visit the vet?

 Diagnosis

-Laboratory tests are crucial to identify the cause of colitisColitis is an inflammation of the large intestine (colon).
+Laboratory tests are essential to identify the cause of colitisColitis is an inflammation of the large intestine (colon).
 Symptoms can include diarrhea, abdominal pain, and blood in the stool.
 Colitis can be caused by infections, chronic inflammatory bowel diseases such as ulcerative colitis and Crohn's disease, or other causes..
-A stool examination can provide information about the presence of parasites or unusual bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+A fecal test can provide information about the presence of parasites or unusual bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..
-Blood tests help assess the dog’s general health and identify signs of a systemic infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or inflammation.
+Blood tests help assess the dog’s overall health and detect signs of a systemic infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or inflammation.

 Therapy

 For non-infectious causes such as food intolerances or allergic reactions, a change in diet may be necessary.
-Hypoallergenic diets or those with limited ingredients are often helpful in determining which foods the dog can tolerate.
+Hypoallergenic diets or limited-ingredient diets are often helpful to determine which foods the dog can tolerate.
 An eliminationElimination refers to the process by which waste products and toxins are removed from the body.
-This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. diet may be necessary to identify specific allergens.
+This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin. diet may be needed to identify specific allergens.

-In addition to medication, it is important to keep the dog in a stress-free environment.
-StressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. reduction and regular, light exercise can also help improve symptoms.
+In addition to medication, it’s important to keep the dog in a low-stress environment.
+Reducing stress and regular, gentle exercise can also help improve symptoms.

 Prognosis and follow-up care

-Close contact with the veterinarian and regular check-ups are crucial to monitor the course of the disease and adjust the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. if necessary.
+Close Contact with your veterinarian and regular check-ups are crucial to monitor the course of the disease and adjust the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. as needed.

 Prevention